khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 ---
 name: Punctuation
-description: Using punctuation correctly in various contexts.
+description: Apply punctuation marks consistently and purposefully to enhance clarity and readability in UI text and documentation.
 ---

 ## Periods